Henry County Corrections Facility

 The facility averages 170 inmates but has been as low as 135 and as high as 254 inmates.
 All of the meals in the facility are prepared and served under the supervision of Food Service Manager, Clif Barker.
 Inmate gardens help offset some of the food costs.

 Programs offered by the Henry County Correctional Facility include in house continuing education taught by the Adult Education Center, an in house jail Ministry program, and parenting classes taught by the Carl Perkins Center.
 Henry County Sheriffs Office also provides a Work House Program which allows inmates a chance to gain employment, which a portion of wages goes to pay off fines and restitution.
 This program is run by Lt.
-Daniel Powell.
+Steve Dean.